-We may depend on subcontractors to assist us in providing certain services.
+Our dependence on suppliers, subcontractors and equipment manufacturers could expose us to the risk of loss in our operations.

-We use subcontractors to perform portions of our contracts and to manage workflow, particularly for design, engineering, procurement and some foundation work.
-Although we are not dependent upon any single subcontractor, general market conditions may limit the availability of subcontractors on which we rely to perform portions of our contracts.

-Successful completion of our contracts may depend on whether our subcontractors successfully fulfill their contractual obligations.
-If our subcontractors fail to perform their contractual obligations as a result of financial or other difficulties, or if our subcontractors fail to meet the expected completion dates and quality standards, we may be required to incur additional costs and provide additional services in order to make up such shortfall.
+On certain projects, we rely on suppliers to obtain the necessary materials and subcontractors to perform portions of our services.
+We also rely on equipment manufacturers to provide us with the equipment required to conduct our operations.
+Although we are not dependent on any single supplier, subcontractor or equipment manufacturer, any substantial limitation on the availability of required suppliers, subcontractors or equipment manufacturers could negatively impact our operations.
+The risk of a lack of available suppliers, subcontractors or equipment manufacturers may be heightened as a result of market and economic conditions.
+To the extent we cannot engage subcontractors or acquire equipment or materials, we could experience losses in the performance of our operations.
+Additionally, successful completion of our contracts may depend on whether our subcontractors successfully fulfill their contractual obligations.
+If our subcontractors fail to perform their contractual obligations as a result of financial or other difficulties, or if our subcontractors fail to meet the expected completion dates or quality standards, we may be required to incur additional costs or provide additional services in order to make up such shortfall and we may suffer damage to our reputation.